NovoNordisk-OpenSource/decentralized-tech-radar/docs/user_docs/generate_usage.md

 ## How to use

-When wanting to generate html from a CSV file, then simple give the file path to that same file in the generate command.
+When wanting to generate html from a CSV file, then simply give the file path to that same file in the generate command.

 The command for generating is:
 ```